NellMartin/Linux-Server-Configuration/README.md

 Ensure that no remote connections are allowed.
 It should be default setting.

  grader@ip-10-20-2-57:/var/www/Catalog/catalog$ `sudo nano /etc/postgresql/9.3/main/pg_hba.conf`

+**Edit your database to point out to the new postgreSQL**

 Open your project 3 database_setup.py file:

  grader@ip-10-20-2-57: /var/www/html/Catalog$ `sudo nano database_setup.py`
 Effect these changes:

-(a) - Go to the line that have this syntax:
+- Go to the line that have this syntax:

 engine = create_engine('sqlite:///YOUR-DATABASE-NAME.db')
-(b) - Change the above syntax to a Postgresql database engine like so.
+- Change the above syntax to a Postgresql database engine like so.

 engine = create_engine('postgresql://catalog:*DB-PASSWORD*@localhost/catalog')
-you should put down a password where you have DB-PASSWORD.
-Make sure you rememebr the password because you will need it later.

-Also, effect the above changes in your main app.py, and lotsofmenus.py files.
-I.e the python file you execute to run your project and the one that populates it.
-In my project 3, my python execution file is project.py. (c.) - Rename your app.py (mine was application.py), to __init__.py
+Also, effect the above changes in your main app.py, and in the lotsofmenus.py files.

- grader@ip-10-20-2-57:/var/www/Catalog/catalog$ mv YOUR_APP.py __init__.py
-Note: If you make that change above, make sure your 'catalog.wsgi` file reflects this change.
-It should read like so:

-#!/user/bin/python
-import sys
-import logging
-logging.basicConfig(stream=sys.stderr)
-sys.path.insert(0,"/var/www/html/Catalog")
+**Create new user for database**

-J - Create a new user: catalog, add user to PostgreSQL databse with limited permissions to catalog application database.
+ Create a new user: catalog, add user to PostgreSQL databse with limited permissions to catalog application database.

 Create a user catalog for psql:

- grader@ip-10-20-2-57:/var/www/html/Catalog$ sudo adduser catalog
+ grader@ip-10-20-2-57:/var/www/html/Catalog$ `sudo adduser catalog`

-choose a password for that user(Train200).
+- Choose a password for that user(Train200).
-Change to the default user Postgres
+- Change to the default user Postgres.

- grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo su - postgres
+ grader@ip-10-20-2-57:/var/www/Catalog/catalog$ `sudo su - postgres`
 postgres@ip-10-20-25-175:~$
 Connect to the postgres system: